 8. Star Trek: The Animated Series (1973 – 75)

-Yes, it’s at the bottom, but I’d never say this is a bad series.
+Yes, it’s near the bottom, but I’d never say this is a bad series.
 There are some smart sci-fi scripts spread throughout the show’s two-season run, notably the time-travel episode “Yesteryear,” which gives us a glimpse into Spock’s childhood.
 But the animation was really limited due to budget constraints, and the voice actors didn’t even record together (and it shows).
 It gets points for keeping the Star Trek flames burning in the long decade between the original series and Star Trek: The Motion Picture, but it still ranks second to last.
 If only because there’s simply not enough of it.

 7. Star Trek: Enterprise (2001 – 05)

 This is the fourth Star Trek series of the Rick Berman era.
 The show ran on UPN for four seasons, making it the shortest run of the modern Trek series (so far).
 Despite a winning cast lead by Scott Bakula as Captain Jonathan Archer, this prequel show to the original Trek felt stuck in the television tropes of the prior decade.
 It didn’t really even feel like a true Star Trek prequel until the show’s wonderful fourth and final season.
 But that season’s not enough to save the show’s legacy as a whole.
 Also, the theme song was pretty cringe-worthy and out of place for a Star Trek series.